JuliaLang/www.julialang.org/downloads/oldreleases.md

 # Older Unmaintained Releases

-Old releases are available should you need to use them to run Julia code written for those releases.
+Binaries for old releases are available should you need to use them to run Julia code written for those releases.
 Note that these are not actively developed nor maintained anymore.

+All releases and pre-releases are [tagged in git](https://github.com/JuliaLang/julia/tags).

 @@row @@col-12
 ~~~